-This public page is for clients and patients looking for the most up-to-date, science-based resources on chronic and persistent pain.
+This public page is for clients and patients (and professionals wanting to get up to speed quickly) looking for the most up-to-date, science-based resources on chronic and persistent pain.
 These are all free and contain facts that will save you time and money.
 They’ll also help you make more clearly informed decisions about your health and support better, lasting outcomes.

 Sharing is power!

 Feel free to present these references to your healthcare practitioner or forward this web page to anyone you think it would benefit.
 And if you’d like to dive in and research further, you’re invited to join our free member library.
 Lots of good stuff in there, too!
 Please reach out if you have any questions.

 Well, it turns out the large majority of these so-called “abnormal” findings, are extremely normal and nothing to worry about!
 Download this poster highlighting all the stats and facts you need to know, so you don’t become a VOMIT (Victim Of Medical Imaging Technology).
 You’ll learn by reading through it that looks can be very deceiving 😉 Created by Dr. Bahram Jam, along with many other invaluable resources.